-Directed Energy Weapons are designed to damage targets at long distances with concentrated energy including lasers, microwaves and particle beams.
-The concentration of this energy leads to large heat loss.
-The overall reliability of the system relies on keeping the energy source at safe operating temperature.
+Directed Energy Weapons (DEW) are designed to damage targets at long distances using concentrated energy including lasers, microwaves, and particle beams.
+The energy concentration of these systems also creates an excessive amount of heat, which must be removed as the overall reliability of the system depends on keeping components within safe operating temperatures.
+The overall reliability of the system depends on keeping the energy source at a safe operating temperature.
 In many applications, the effectiveness of the laser can be negatively impacted by poor thermal management.
-In addition to power and thermal performance, these systems must be contained in extremely size and weight friendly packages.
+In addition to power and thermal performance, these systems must be contained in extremely size and weight-friendly packages.

-- Pulsed operation (on when firing, off the remainder of time).
-This leads to opportunity to dampen the overall heat load with a thermal storage medium.
+This leads to an opportunity to dampen the overall heat load with a thermal storage medium.
 If successful, all downstream components can be sized for average heat load instead of peak heat load.

-In scenario 1, the change from pumped single phase to a pumped two phase (P2P) allows for much better isothermality along the cold plate that interfaces with the laser diodes.
+Pumped two-phase (P2P) technology allows for isothermality along with the cold plate that interfaces with the laser diodes.
 In a P2P system, the fluid leverages the high latent heat of vaporization to create an extremely high internal heat transfer coefficient.
-As the fluid is pumped and vaporizes across the heat sources, it adjusts quality of the fluid while maintaining uniform temperature.
-As the cold plates contacting the laser systems grow in physical size or power densities, a single phase system will have large temperature gradients which can affect the system performance.
+As the fluid is pumped and vaporizes across the heat sources, it adjusts the quality (percentage of vapor to liquid) of the fluid while maintaining uniform temperature.
+As the cold plates contacting the laser systems grow in physical size or power densities, a single-phase system will have large temperature gradients which can affect the system performance.
 P2P is a strong option to create highly uniform cold plates that are capable of moving high heat flux and higher overall power.
 Check out this video to see a visual demonstration and performance of a P2P system.

-In scenario 2, a PCM HX is introduced to exchange heat between the primary coolant loop (that contacts the laser system) and the secondary cooling loop (that transports heat to the radiator).
-This PCM HX can be used to dampen the pulsed load so that the secondary loop can be sized for average instead of maximum heat load.
+A Phase Change Material (PCM) heat exchanger is introduced to exchange heat between the primary coolant loop (that contacts the laser system) and the secondary cooling loop (that transports heat to the radiator).
+This PCM heat exchanger can be used to dampen the pulsed load so that the secondary loop can be sized for the average heat load instead of maximum heat load.
 This can mean significant packaging advantages and lower weight for the system integrator.
 Check out this video for more information.

-ACT works with customers to design and develop system level thermal solutions for DEW programs.
-The technologies outlined above are two key components, but the overarching system required pumps, heat exchangers, controls, and many other components.
-At ACT we make sure we understand our customers’ and end user needs to strategically implement a thermal management solution that will meet stringent thermal, mechanical and environmental requirements.
+ACT works with customers to design and develop system-level thermal solutions for DEW programs.
+The technologies outlined above are several key components, but the overarching system required pumps, heat exchangers, controls, and many other components.
+At ACT we make sure we understand our customers’ and end-user needs to strategically implement a thermal management solution that will meet stringent thermal, mechanical and environmental requirements.